British Society of Cinematographers Award for Best Cinematography in a Theatrical Feature Film

 The British Society of Cinematographers Award for Best Cinematography in a Theatrical Feature Film is an award given annually by the British Society of Cinematographers (BSC).
-It was first given in 1953, since 1976 a set of nominees is presented.
+It was first given in 1953, since 1976 a set of nominees is presented, usually consisting of four or five nominees.

 British cinematographer Roger Deakins holds the record of most wins in the category with seven, followed by Douglas Slocombe with five, Oswald Morris and Freddie Francis with four, and Freddie Young and Geoffrey Unsworth with three.